 Oral and Facial Trauma

-Did you know that oral and maxillofacial surgeons (OMS), like Dr. Barbick, Dr. Hamilton, Dr. McCaskey, Dr. Watts, Dr. Yuan, Dr. Zastrow and Dr. Semidey, have the most experience when it comes to treating facial injuries?
+Did you know that oral and maxillofacial surgeons (OMS), like Dr. Barbick, Dr. Hamilton, Dr. McCaskey, Dr. Watts, Dr. Yuan, Dr. Zastrow, Dr. Semidey and Dr. Godwin, have the most experience when it comes to treating facial injuries?
 This is why oral and maxillofacial surgeons are an essential part of hospital trauma teams.
 In fact, it was oral surgeons serving in combat hospitals that created many of the techniques that we use today in treating facial injuries.

 Oral Surgery and the Treatment of Facial Injuries